sustainers/academic-map/README.md

 ### Manual Deployment

-If you need to manually deploy (rare), you can use:
+If you need to manually deploy, you can use:

 ```bash
 ./scripts/build.sh
 ```

-This runs all checks, builds the book, and pushes to the `gh-pages` branch using `ghp-import`.

 ## Contribute